GE to cut 1,100 power business jobs in Britain

 GE said it had launched a consultation period over the restructuring which would affect jobs at two plants in Stafford and Rugby, central England.

-The cuts are part of a wider program to remove 12,000 jobs by the U.S. company.
+The cuts are part of a wider programme to remove 12,000 jobs by the U.S. company.

 GE said it remained committed to the UK, which would continue to be a “strategic market”.